corbosiny/FrameStackingStreetFighter/README.md

 #### getMove

-Get move must return an integer that represents the index into the discrete action space for the button combination the agent wants to press.
+Get move takes in the current image oberservation of the game and the RAM data and must return an integer that represents the index into the discrete action space for the button combination the agent wants to press.
 A full list of the discrete action space can be found inside Discretizer.py

 #### initializeNetwork

-initializeNetwork does whatever under the hood set up needs to be done to either create a network from scratch, if the load flag is supplied when initializing an Agent then a pretrained model will be loaded instead and this function does not need to be implemented.
+initializeNetwork creats and initializes the model's underlying network and returns it, if the load flag is supplied when initializing an Agent then a previously pretrained model will be loaded instead and this function does not need to be implemented.
 It does not take in any parameters but its expected to return the model desired for the Agent.

 #### prepareMemoryForTraining

 As the Agent plays it records the events during a fight.
 It records observation, state, action, reward, next observation, next state reward sequences.
 Each index in the memory buffer of the Agent demonstrates a state the Agent was presented with, the action it took, the next state the action led to, the reward the Agent received for that action, and a flag specifying if that game instance is finished.
 State and next state are both dictionaries containing the RAM data of the game at those times as specified in Data.json.
-The action is an array that represents a sampling of the action space as presented by the Agent where a one represents a given button being pressed and a zero is that button not being pressed.
+The action is an integer representing the index in the action space of the button combination the Agent chose to execute that frame.
 And finally Done is a boolean flag where True means the current game instance is over.
 Is expected to return an array containing the full set of prepared training data.
-The elements of these steps may change over time but their indices are stored in a set of static variables in Agent.py as follows:
+There is no specific format this data must be in when returned, it is immediately passed to your trainNetwork function right after.
+The elements of each data point fed to this function to prepare may change over time but their indices are stored in a set of static variables in Agent.py that you can use:

 -OBSERVATION_INDEX
 -STATE_INDEX